mtwesley/dictator-game-web/README.md

 The Dictator Game is designed to study decision-making behavior that tests theories of fairness and altruism.
 This front-end implementation provides a user-friendly interface for interacting with the game logic, participating in game sessions, and viewing results.

+The game will features multiple levels, tiles, and dynamic roles, providing a rich platform for exploring decision-making, strategy, and social dynamics in an economic context.

 ## Features (Mostly TODO)

 - **Role Selection:** Users can choose to play as a dictator or a citizen.